 Stool Test: Ova and Parasites (O&P)

-In an ova and parasites (O&P) exam, a technician views a sample of stool under a microscope to look for parasites and their ova (eggs) or cysts, which are hard shells that protect some parasites at a certain stage in their lifecycle.
+An ova and parasites (O&P) test checks poop for parasites and their ova (eggs) or cysts, which are hard shells that protect some parasites at a certain stage in their lifecycle.

-If possible, your child may be asked to avoid certain foods and treatments for 2 weeks before the test, including:
+If possible, your child may be asked to avoid some foods and treatments for 2 weeks before the test, including:

 - antacids, antidiarrheal drugs, and laxatives

 - contrast materials (liquids taken before some X-rays, CAT or CT scans, or other imaging studies)